vinders/pandora_toolbox/CONTRIBUTING.md

 > * **feat**-pattern: iterator/iterable pattern + declaration helpers
 > * **fix**-9976-pattern: iterator/iterable: fix missing pointer init
 > * **infra**-cwork: improve cmake versioning

 ---

-### Pull Requests

-* Please ask first before working on significant pull requests (new features, refactoring...), to avoid spending time on something that might not fit in the original project.
-* Please use the same [coding style](#coding-style) and [conventions](#commit-guidelines) as the original project.
-* The build status in the README file refers to the original repository.
-You might want to customize it for your fork (but please don't submit those changes in any pull request).

-Guidelines for pull requests:
-* The scope should remain focused and shouldn't contain unrelated commits.
-* Get the latest changes from the original repository first, to manage potential conflicts before submitting a pull request.
-* Ensure that the build is successful on all major systems and compilers.
-* Pull requests shouldn't contain temporary/debugging code, nor changes specific to a fork (custom readme, changelog, project files...).

----